zcao/Bootcamp/Bootcamp.md

     Console.Write(word[index]);
 }

-//now you try to print the reverse string using the "faced" , which is "decaf"
+//now you try to print the reverse string using the "faced" which will result in "decaf"

 ```